ephemeraHQ/xmtp-inbox-web/README.md

 ### Network environment

 By default, the app code in this repo is set to send and receive messages using the XMTP `dev` network environment.
-Use the `NEXT_PUBLIC_XMTP_ENVIRONMENT` variable to change the network the app uses.
+Use the `XMTP_ENVIRONMENT` variable to change the network the app uses.
 Other available network environments include `production` and `local`.

 XMTP may occasionally delete messages and keys from the `dev` network, and will provide advance notice in the [XMTP Discord community](https://discord.gg/xmtp).
 The `production` network is configured to store messages indefinitely.